bitmark-inc/bitmark-node-docker/README.md

 * Recorder Node (recorderd)
   * ```Status```: Either ```Stopped``` or ```Running```.
 Describes the state of the ```recorderd``` software.
 * Network ID
-  * This is your bitmark-node public key
+  * This is your bitmark-node-docker public key
 * Current Block
   * This displays what the current block your system is on.
 This can either be the latest block, or the block that it is currently downloading.
 * Transaction Counter